 Below I explain how stress can hurt your memory and what you can do about it.

 High levels of stress, whether chronic or acute, have been shown to hurt memory formation and retrieval.
+It affects both working memory and long-term memory.
 Excessive stress makes it harder to learn, and it causes failures in remembering.

 CHRONIC STRESS.
 One mechanism for poor memory is related to stress hormones.
 Long-term exposure to the stress hormone cortisol impairs the function of memory areas in the brain.